quantummaid/quantummaid-tutorials/aws-lambda/01_TheCaseForLambda.md

 ## Why AWS Lambda?

 AWS Lambda has been a big deal since it was introduced back in 2014.
-With Lamba, there is no need to provision stateful servers such as docker containers or virtual machines instances.
+With Lamba, there is no need to provision stateful servers such as Docker containers or virtual machine instances.
 These incur hourly charges whether they serve requests or not.

 Lambda only incurs charges when requests are served, if at all.